Middle School Admission

 - Visiting campus for a tour and a conversation with an admission counselor.
 Campus visits can be scheduled from the application checklist.

 - An optional Shadow Day.
 Students are invited to spend a day in the company of current Baylor students who will take them to class and lunch.
 Shadow Days may also be scheduled from the application checklist.

-- Other optional events, including Academic Day, a lively Saturday morning session that introduces prospective students and parents to the Baylor classroom and the great teachers who inhabit them; The Big Red Quest, part treasure hunt, part scavenger hunt, and total fun exploring the Baylor campus on a Saturday morning; and a Parent Presentation, a parents-only introduction to the Baylor Middle School.
+- Other optional events, including Academic Day, a lively Saturday morning session that introduces prospective students and parents to the Baylor classroom and the great teachers who inhabit them; The Big Red Quest, part treasure hunt, part scavenger hunt, and total fun exploring the Baylor campus on a Friday evening; and a Parent Presentation, a parents-only introduction to the Baylor Middle School.

 MAKING THE DECISION

-Decisions on admission are made by the Baylor admission committee and announced on March 7.
+Decisions on admission are made by the Baylor admission committee and will be announced on February 29, 2020.
 The committee takes into account all aspects of a student’s application file: academic performance, extracurricular involvement, citizenship and character, test scores, comments and commendations from teachers and others, and the content and tone of the conversation with the admission counselor.

 Once students have been offered admission to Baylor, they will have ten days to accept the offer and submit their deposit before their space is offered to other students on the waiting list.

 How to Learn More